AbuseIO/abuseio-docs/docs/installation.md

 apt-get install php7.0-bcmath php7.0-mbstring php-zip
 ```

-In addition you will need to install an MTA.
+In addition you will can install an MTA.
 The examples provided are based on postfix, but you are free to use any MTA (to collection method) you want.
+Another solution is using fetchmail, which retrieves mails from a POP3- or IMAP-mailbox.

 ### CentOS
 Still a work in progress, but minimal: